-Garlic is one of the best natural antibacterial and antiviral foods, helps to strengthen white blood cells, Oregano is excellent for respiratory viruses, Ginger helps to stimulate the immune system and finally Medicinal Mushrooms (Chaga, Cordyceps, Lions Mane, Maitake, Reishi, and Turkey tail) have a large bank of scientific research indicating their ability to modulate the immune system and enhance it’s defence mechanisms when needed.
+Garlic is one of the best natural antibacterial and antiviral foods and helps to strengthen white blood cells.
+Oregano is also excellent for respiratory viruses.
+Ginger helps to stimulate the immune system, and finally, medicinal mushrooms (Chaga, Cordyceps, Lions Mane, Maitake, Reishi, and Turkey tail) have a large bank of scientific research indicating their ability to modulate the immune system and enhance its defence mechanisms when needed.

 General nutrients for viral support.
 Vitamin D is a necessary component for helping to rebuild the immune system, Vitamin A protects upper respiratory mucous membranes and lining, Selenium is an excellent immune defence and Iodine is one of the strongest viral/bacterial defenders.

-Essential Oils can help protect you from bacteria and viruses (making your own sprays is great).
-Eucalyptus, clove, grapefruit, cinnamon, tea tree, lemongrass and frankincense should be your first choice.
-Making a mixture of the above and spraying them on surfaces and inhaling them can assist in preventing and treating immune infections.
+Essential oils can help protect you from bacteria and viruses (making your own sprays is great).
+Eucalyptus, clove, grapefruit, cinnamon, tea tree, lemongrass, and frankincense should be your first choice.
+Make a mixture of the above and spray on surfaces or simply inhale to assist in preventing and treating immune infections.

 Diet and Lifestyle.
 Our immune systems are extremely dynamic and susceptible to what we eat and how we treat our body.
-Within hours of consuming sugar your immune system starts to weaken.
-The best way to build long term immune health is to make the conscious effort to improve dietary and lifestyle choices.
-It can be very easy to fall off the wagon; however we have just the solution for you.
+Within hours of consuming sugar, your immune system starts to weaken.
+The best way to build long-term immune health is to make a conscious effort to improve dietary and lifestyle choices.
+It can be very easy to fall off the wagon; however, we have just the solution for you.